jjiang529/bike_share/README.md

 # Google Case Study:

-perform data analysis for a fictional bike-share company in order to help them attract more riders
+Perform data analysis for a fictional bike-share company in order to help them attract more riders

 # Business Objective:
-    - Converting casual riders into annual members
+Converting casual riders into annual members

 # Business Problem
  1) How do annual members and casual riders use Cycleistic bike differently?